cypayne/CIPRES-notebooks/README.md

-# CIPRES-notebooks
+# CIPRES Notebooks
-The jupyter notebooks provided here have been created to make the tree inference and sequence alignment tools available through CIPRES Science Gateway more accessible.
-These notebooks particularly benefit beginner programers.
+The Jupyter notebooks provided here were created to make the tree inference and sequence alignment tools available through CIPRES Science Gateway more accessible.
+These notebooks particularly benefit beginner programmers.

 For more information about CIPRES Science Gateway v.3.3, please visit https://www.phylo.org/.